multiversx/mx-docs/docs/sdk-and-tools/notifier.md

 to RabbitMQ instance, or push them to websockets subscribers.

 :::important
-At least one observer for each shard in order to handle all the events in the chain.
+Set up at least one observer for each shard in order to handle all the events in the chain.
 :::

 ![img](/technology/notifier-overview.png)

 In the figure above:
 - The observer nodes will push block events to Notifier instance, via HTTP POST requests.
-There are several endpoints for these:
+There are several endpoints for this:
     - `/events/push` (POST) -> it will handle all events for each round
     - `/events/revert` (POST) -> if there is a reverted block, the event will be pushed on this route